24 Apr How a Project Manager Keeps Custom Software Development on Track

 The challenge of keeping the many components of custom software development projects on track should be met with strong communication skills, technical knowledge, attention to detail, and a customer service-oriented attitude.
 At Inverse-Square, we have that covered.

-Want to learn more about our Project Manager, Ciara?
+Want to learn more about our Project Manager, Rachel?
 Read her bio here.